Skip to main content

 Last updated on

-Provisioning patterns
+Provisioning modes

-Harness supports two AWS CDK provisioning patterns:
+Harness supports two AWS CDK provisioning modes:

 Go to Provisioning overview to understand Harness provisioning concepts and use cases.